psantos2107/pokemon-trivia-game/README.md

 ## References:

-[PokeAPI](https://pokeapi.co/) - for info on the API where Pokemon data was drawn from [Pokemon Hollow Font](https://www.cdnfonts.com/pokemon-hollow.font) - link to where the Pokemon Hollow Font was drawn from [Font Awesome](https://fontawesome.com/) - link where all icons in the game were drawn from.
+-[PokeAPI](https://pokeapi.co/): for info on the API where Pokemon data was drawn from

+-[Pokemon Hollow Font](https://www.cdnfonts.com/pokemon-hollow.font): link to where the Pokemon Hollow Font was drawn from

+-[Font Awesome](https://fontawesome.com/): link where all icons in the game were drawn from.

-[Confetti](https://www.skypack.dev/view/canvas-confetti) - link to documentation of the confetti function, from which the confetti animation was imported
+-[Confetti](https://www.skypack.dev/view/canvas-confetti): link to documentation of the confetti function, from which the confetti animation was imported